 The microphone works great, though, and it has flip-to-mute functionality.
 The wireless connectivity works perfectly, too, with no latency whatsoever.
 Oh, and you also get over 15 hours of battery life, but you don’t get the charging dock of the more expensive models.
 You can still use a cable though, it’s not that much of a problem when you consider the price.

-- Thick, plush earcups and headband are great
+- Excellent comfort with plush earcups and headband

 - Audeze 100mm planar magnetic drivers